 - General Fund The general fund is used to account for all financial transactions and resources except those required to be accounted for in another fund.
 Revenues are derived primarily from property and other local taxes, state and federal distributions, license and permit fees, charges for services, and interest income.
 A significant part of the fund's revenues is transferred to other funds to finance the operations of the PWCS and the Regional ADC.
 Debt service expenditures for payments of principal and interest of the County's general long-term debt (bonds and other long-term debt not serviced by proprietary or special revenue funds) are included in the general fund. - Special Revenue Funds Special revenue funds are used to account for the proceeds of specific revenue sources (other than expendable trusts or major capital projects) that are legally restricted to expenditures for specified purposes.
-Special revenue funds are used to account for Development fees, Housing and Community Development, the Fire Levy, the Emergency Medical Service (EMS) fee, Mosquito & Forest Pest Management, Stormwater Management, Transportation Service Districts, 2% Transient Occupancy Tax, and Community Development Authorities. - Capital Projects Fund The capital projects fund is used to account for financial resources to be used for the acquisition or construction of major capital facilities (other than those financed by Proprietary Fund Types as discussed below).
-The capital projects fund accounts for all current construction projects including improvements to and the construction of schools, roads, and various other projects.
+Special revenue funds are used to account for Development fees, Housing and Community Development, the Fire Levy, the Emergency Medical Service (EMS) fee, Mosquito & Forest Pest Management, Stormwater Management, Transportation Service Districts, 2% Transient Occupancy Tax and Grantor's Tax designated for transportation purposes, and Community Development Authorities. - Capital Project Funds The capital project funds are used to account for financial resources to be used for the acquisition or construction of major capital facilities (other than those financed by Proprietary Fund Types as discussed below).
+The capital project funds account for all current construction projects including improvements to and the construction of schools, roads, and various other projects.